 Alpine Columbine (Aquilegia alpina)

 These flowers are native to Europe's high meadows and mountain slopes.
-They bloom annually from late spring to early summer and may even re-bloom in the fall!
+These flowers bloom annually from late spring to early summer and may even re-bloom in the fall!

-These plants are easy to grow, and they attract hummingbirds and butterflies!
+These plants are easy to grow, enjoy a sunny area and they attract hummingbirds and butterflies!

 Germany is home to various plants, herbs, flowers, and trees.
 These plants, like the country, have a rich history and are used in foods, medicines, textiles, and even beer!
 One of my favorite things about Germany's rich plant life is it contributes to Germany's goal of being greenhouse gas neutral by 2045.